-Trade marks (known as ‘trademarks’ for business in mainland Europe or the US) feature in almost every business.
+Trade marks, also known as 'trademarks' in mainland Europe or the US, play a significant role in almost every business.
 Whether you realise it or not, if you have customers then you have a brand.
 Every name, logo, strapline or other way a customer identifies your goods or services is a trade mark.

 While unregistered trade mark rights exist automatically, registered rights are much stronger.
 With a registered trade mark you are given the exclusive right to make use of the mark for the goods or services you offer.

 Having a registered trade mark allows you to use the ® symbol.
 This acts as a deterrent against infringement and can also show the marketplace that you are committed to your brand, proud of it and will take steps to protect it.
 There has been a definite increase in consumer confusion on the internet in recent years and brands which would never have come into contact with each other previously now do because search engine optimisation, adwords etc., all of which emphasises the importance of registered trade mark protection.

 You register trade marks in the specific countries or territories in which you trade: trade marks are jurisdictional.
 They are registered with the relevant appointed government body.
 In the UK it is the Intellectual Property Office (IPO).